 Last May, more than 30,000 people took to fields and forests around the world, noting more than 7,000 species in a single day—Global Big Day.
-In less than 3 months, birding’s biggest day is coming back.
+In only ~2 weeks, birding’s biggest day is coming back.
 Wherever you are in the world, you can be a part of birding’s next world record!

 How to participate